 Schedule an Ultrasound Vein Mapping

 The professionals at Northern Illinois Vein Clinic can help you get started with treatment for your varicose vein issues.
 Our team has over 15 years of experience, so you know you are always getting proper treatment with the best outcome based on your specific situation.
 To schedule your ultrasound vein mapping or to get further information on their services, contact Northern Illinois Vein Clinic today.
+You can also reach out to us by calling (779) 696-8346.

 Long days of teaching exacerbated the burning and restless feelings in Kendra Brauer’s legs.
 The bruises and visible veins also provoked curious questions from her second-grade students if she wore anything shorter than full-length pants.
 Brauer first noticed a bruise on her leg when she was in her mid-20s.
 Slowly, more veins showed up and […]